Are perfect bars healthy or just clever marketing?

 Fairlife’s Core Power shakes utilize ultra-filtered milk.
 Ultra-filtration is a mechanical process that passes milk through varying membranes to separate components based on molecular size.
 This allows for the removal of lactose (milk sugar) and the concentration of casein and whey proteins without adding powdered protein isolates.
 The result is a liquid with a higher protein-to-volume ratio than standard milk.

-For patients asking “is Core Power good for you,” the answer lies in the sweetener profile.
-The standard Core Power series uses a blend of real sugar (cane sugar) and stevia or monk fruit to keep calories moderate, while the “Elite” 42g protein version often relies more heavily on non-nutritive sweeteners like acesulfame potassium and sucralose.
-While safe, some data suggests that sweet taste without caloric delivery can influence cephalic phase insulin release, though the clinical significance varies by individual.
+For patients asking “is Core Power good for you,” the answer often comes down to the sweetener profile and total context.
+The standard Core Power series uses a blend of sugar (cane sugar) and stevia or monk fruit to keep calories moderate, while the “Elite” 42 g protein version often relies more heavily on non-nutritive sweeteners like acesulfame potassium and sucralose.
+These ingredients are generally recognized as safe at typical intake levels, but tolerance varies, and some people find that sweetened liquids are easier to consume quickly and can lead to less overall satiety than a solid meal.

 Polyphenols vs. marketing in functional chocolate

-Slimming chocolate reviews often highlight ingredients like green tea extract, hoodia, or specific amino acids added to dark chocolate.
-However, the base ingredient—cocoa—is the primary driver of any potential benefit.
-Cocoa is rich in flavanols, bioactive compounds with antioxidant properties that can improve endothelial function (blood vessel health) and insulin sensitivity.[4]
+Functional chocolates are sometimes marketed alongside fitness snacks as “metabolism support” or “better-for-you” treats, often featuring added botanicals or amino acids.
+However, the base ingredient, cocoa, is the primary driver of any plausible benefit.
+Cocoa is rich in flavanols, bioactive compounds with antioxidant properties that can improve endothelial function (blood vessel health) and may modestly improve insulin sensitivity in some trials.[4]

 Conditions linked to it

-The habitual consumption of high-sugar or highly processed “health” foods is linked to several metabolic conditions.
+The habitual consumption of high-sugar or highly processed “health” foods is associated with several metabolic concerns, especially when these products add calories on top of meals rather than replacing less nutritious choices.

 Insulin Resistance and Metabolic Syndrome: